ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/basic_markup.md

 ```
 [/example]

 The body content is pretty straightforward, but there’s some additional code in the head.
-The required markdown is broken down in the table below.
+The required markup is broken down in the table below.
 Each AMP HTML document must:

 <table>
   <tr>